HusseinReda97pro/soical_user_authentication/README.md

 store current user in provider (State management if you use it)

-### In this Package, there are two ways to use it:
+### In this Package, there are three ways to use it:

-1. You can use Ui Widgets:
+1. You can use Ui Widgets.

-2. you can use state mangment Solution used in this pacged wich is Provider and use functions and current user and loading state form it.
+2. you can use state mangment Solution used in this pacged wich is Provider and use functions and current user, loading state,and error form it.
-3. You Repostory that have logic for Authentication
+3. You can use repostory that have the logic for social authentication

 ## Getting started